-TRAVIS (Touch Responsive Augmented Violin Interface System) currently uses two Softpot sensors on the fingerboard to control sound fx, and two FSR's to bang presets.
+There are two versions of TRAVIS, I and II.
+TRAVIS I uses two Softpot sensors on the fingerboard to control sound fx, and two FSR's to bang presets.
 The data is sent to Max MSP/Jitter patches to control audio and video.
 My wired prototype, uses an Arduino Lilypad USB microcrontroller.
 It was made by myself, and under the supervision of Dr. Bob Pritchard.

 Videos of performances, demos are here.
 I post the latest updates for my research on my TRAVIS blog, here.
 I have gone through many troubleshooting step with the wireless version.
 I have summarized my problems and solutions here.

 TRAVIS I: Wired Prototype

 TRAVIS I: Completely Wireless Version

 TRAVIS II: 4 string touch sensors, 4 FSRs, and Wireless